 If you’re not currently living in Tennessee, gather a big group of your friends together, figure out the costs of renting a charter bus, and head down to Tennessee!
 On your route to some of the trails, you’ll be able to stop and visit some of the most beautiful caves and caverns too!
 If you’re truly a lover of the outdoors, don’t waste another minute; get down to Tennessee and see all the beauty it has to offer.

 Located in Spencer, Tennessee, Fall Creek Falls is definitely one of Tennessee’s most popular parks in the state.
 It’s an easy trail for hikers of all difficulty levels… kids and dogs can even hike the trail, just make sure your dog is on a leash.
 Because it is a waterfall, the end goal of the trail is to get to the waterfall.
 In knowing that, make sure you pack water shoes for when you reach the falls.

 You’ll start at the top of the plateau and hike your way down to the base of the gorge, giving you full and complete access to the waterfall’s plunge pool.
 It’s a sight to see so be sure to take plenty of photos.
 Hiking Fall Creek Falls may not be a trail of extreme difficulty, but it is a trail of beauty that you will never forget!

 Spencer, TN 38585

 Fiery Gizzard Trail

-The park is actually 30,000 acres and has swimming lakes, picnic areas, and campsites in case your group would want to camp out overnight.
+The park is 30,000 acres and has swimming lakes, picnic areas, and campsites in case your group wants to camp overnight.
 Because this trail is so lengthy, it’s important to make sure you’re safe while hiking.
-Active.com says that food, shelter, and water are life’s most basic needs but we take them for granted so often but when it comes to hiking in an unfamiliar place, you have to take extra precautions to make sure you’re being safe before heading out on the open trails.
+Active.com says that food, shelter, and water are life’s most basic needs, but we take them for granted so often but when it comes to hiking in an unfamiliar place, you have to take extra precautions to make sure you’re being safe before heading out on the open trails.

 11745 US 41